StudyFrenchSpanish

 A) Korean Language Course at Indian University

-In the past decade, several Indian universities have started various Korean programs to equip students with fluency in the Korean language.
+In the past decade, several Indian universities have launched Korean programs to equip students with fluency in Korean.

-Rapidly deepening ties between India and South Korea, job opportunities in Korean and MNC companies, and a surge in the popularity of Korean culture are three main reasons.
+There are three main reasons for the rapidly deepening ties between India and South Korea: job opportunities in Korean and MNC companies, and a surge in the popularity of Korean culture.

 1. JNU – Centre for Korean Studies (CKS)

-The language courses at JNU needs no introduction.
+The language courses at JNU need no introduction.

-The Centre for Korean Studies (CKS) is a unit of the School of language, literature, and culture studies (SLL&CS) at JNU.
+The Centre for Korean Studies (CKS) is a JNU School of Language, Literature, and Culture Studies (SLL&CS) unit.

-It is the most active academic center for promoting the understanding and research of Korean.
+It is the most active academic center for promoting understanding and research in Korean.

 JNU korean language